 Is Balayage Bad For My Hair?

-Because balayage highlights don’t involve completely saturating your hair in bleach or color dye, it’s a much less harsh process on the hair than other hair treatments that involve permanent hair colour and bleaching.
+Because balayage highlights don’t involve completely saturating your hair in bleach or color dye, it’s a much less harsh process on the hair than other hair treatments that involve permanent hair color and bleaching.

 That said, it’s still a process that involves color and/or bleach, which can damage and dry out the hair.
-But the good news is, we have some hair care tips for you to ensure your hair stays healthy and looking fabulous.
+But the good news is, we have some hair care tips for you to ensure your hair stays healthy and looks fabulous.

 How to Take Care of my Balayage